April 07, 2016

 I'm sure I've mentioned before about the benefits of journaling, there is nothing better than spending a little bit of time putting your thoughts down in writing.
 It clears your head, gives you a new perspective on things, and even sometimes helps to resolve issues that somehow seemed unsolvable.

-I've been journaling for sometime and have always found it really useful.
+I've been journaling for some time and have always found it really useful.
 I recently discovered a new way of journaling and I have to say I really like it.
-It's positive, it's really easy to do everyday - because it doesn't take up too much of your time), and it includes being grateful.
+It's positive, it's really easy to do every day - because it doesn't take up too much of your time), and it includes being grateful.

 So here's the basic format:

-* Think of someone who has helped you or that you are grateful for knowing - it's good to try to think back in time a little bit.
+I AM GRATEFUL* Think of someone who has helped you or that you are grateful for knowing - it's good to try to think back in time a little bit.

-You can buy a journal and write in your journal everyday.
-Personally, I use evernote - just because I like to keep things digital - but whatever takes your fancy.
+You can buy a journal and write in your journal every day.
+Personally, I use Evernote - just because I like to keep things digital - but whatever takes your fancy.